MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/app-governance-manage-app-protection-governance.md

 - App sign-in information in app governance:

-  From the App Governance portal, you can see the aggregated sign-in activity for each app and link back to the Azure Active Directory admin center for the details of sign-in events.
+  From the app governance portal, you can see the aggregated sign-in activity for each app and link back to the Azure Active Directory admin center for the details of sign-in events.

 - App API usage information in the Azure Active Directory admin center:

-  From the Azure Active Directory admin center, you can see the aggregated app usage information and link to the App Governance portal for the details of app usage.
+  From the Azure Active Directory admin center, you can see the aggregated app usage information and link to the app governance portal for the details of app usage.

 - API usage information in the Microsoft Cloud App Security portal:

-  From the Microsoft Cloud App Security portal, you can see API usage level and aggregate data transfer and link to the App Governance portal for the details.
+  From the Microsoft Cloud App Security portal, you can see API usage level and aggregate data transfer and link to the app governance portal for the details.

 Here's a summary of the integration.